metabase/metabase/docs/users-guide/saved-questions.md

 # How to find a question's ID

 - Selecting a question from the variable sidebar in the SQL editor will automatically add the ID number to the variable in our query.
-- We can also load the question we'd like to reference and find the ID at the end of the URL in your browser's address bar, after `/question/`, e.g., for `https://our.metabase.com/question/12345`, the question's ID would be `12345`.
+- You can also navigate to the question you'd like to reference and find its ID at the end of the URL in your browser's address bar, after `/question/`.
+E.g., for `https://metabase.example.com/question/12345`, the question's ID would be `12345`.

-## Use cases for saved questions

-Why you would use a saved question as a data source:
+## When and why to use saved questions as a data source

-- You can't create a view in the database, as saved questions effectively act as views.
+- If you can't create a view in the database, since saved questions effectively act as views.
 If you can create a view, and you expect that you and others will frequently query the results, consider creating a materialized view.
 The results will be stored in the database (as opposed to computed each time), which will speed up query time.
 - To simplify or standardize queries for people.
 If you have data split across multiple tables, you can perform those complicated joins once, and provide the results as a simplified "table" that people can query.
 For other ways to standardize analytics, check out [segments and metrics](../administration-guide/07-segments-and-metrics.md).

 ### Limitations and tradeoffs